senadulger/WebProjectToDo/README.md

 2. Deleting a Task:
     - You can delete a task by clicking on it and then clicking the "Delete" button.
+    - If you want to delete all tasks, simply click the 'Delete' button.

 3. Editing a Task:
     - You can edit your task by right-clicking.